 Three Ways to Focus

-This workshop/series could be focused in various ways, with Mark stimulating the participants’ own knowledge of their fields and grounding them in the thorough experience of the creative process.
+This workshop/series could be focused in various ways, with the moderator/teacher stimulating the participants’ own knowledge of their fields and grounding them in the thorough experience of the creative process.
 Three optional focuses are:

 1. All types of creation are invited including those which are not traditionally in “the arts.”
 The point is to affirm that all humans are made to be creators and the ways we find to be so are countless.